mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

-Travellers are trying to figure out some obscure facet of a world’s climate and one of them has Survival, Navigation or a relevant Science skill at level 2 and an EDU of 9, BI begins at 4 (for the EDU) plus 2 (for the skill), giving a starting Breakthrough Index 6.
+Travellers are trying to figure out some obscure facet of a world’s climate and one of them has Survival, Navigation or a relevant Science skill at level 2 and an EDU of 9, BI begins at4 (for the EDU) plus2 (for the skill), giving a starting Breakthrough Index 6.

 For more obscure topics or complex subjects, BI begins